skupperproject/refdog/terminology.md

 ### Connector

-A connector associates a local workload (pods, containers, or processes) to remote connection listeners.
-Connectors use a routing key to receive connection data from remote listeners.
+A connector binds local servers (pods, containers, or processes) to connection listeners in remote sites.
+Connectors are linked to listeners by a matching routing key.

 ### Routing key